Skip to main content

 Pay or Quit

-For non-payment of rent — tenant must pay in full or vacate within the notice period
+For non-payment of rent.
+Tenant must pay in full or vacate within the statutory cure period (3 to 14 days)

 Cure or Quit

-For lease violations — tenant must fix the problem or vacate within the notice period
+For curable lease violations.
+Tenant must remedy the breach or vacate within the statutory cure period (typically 7 to 30 days)

 Unconditional Quit